-Self-Continuity Preferences Shape Sequential Choice Consistency consumer choices can relate to the dynamic implications of a consumer's sense of self (Kim and Drolet 2003).
+A large literature has documented fundamental links between the content of consumer choices and their sense of self (Belk 1988, Kleine, Kleine and Kernan 1992, Urminsky et al. 2014).
+While single choices reflect consumers' sense of self at that time, sequential variations in consumer choices can relate to the dynamic implications of consumer's sense of self (Kim and Drolet 2003).
 This relationship could even be independent of the content of the choices.
-It has been posited in consumer culture theory, for example, that repeating consumer choices and holding on to past possessions can enhance self-continuity (Csikszentmihalyi 1993; Kleine and Baker 2004) and "stabilize who we are" (Csikszentmihalyi 1993).
+It has been posited in consumer culture theory, for example, that repeating consumer choices and holding on to past possessions can enhance self-continuity (Csikszentmihalyi 1993, Kleine and

+Baker 2004) and "stabilize who we are" (Csikszentmihalyi 1993).
 By contrast, discarding past possessions can prepare the self for future changes and life transitions (Young 1991).